LoucasMaillet/WPC/README.md

     --help        command           Show support about wpc, use arg to point command details

 # Report
-Well this is full of bugs so...
-I will see later
+Well the code wasn't correctly writte...
+So I will see later